 Whether at home, school, or in a noisy supermarket the sounds coming at your child all at the same time can be an overwhelming experience.
 It is often difficult for the autistic individual with auditory processing issues (sensitivities to sounds) to filter out background noises that “normal” people do not even consciously register.
 This overwhelming assault of sounds can cause overload or meltdowns.
-Wearing earplugs or noise-cancelling headphones, especially while out in public where there are many loud noises can help calm and ease anxiety, and help your child cope better with their surroundings.
+Wearing earplugs or noise-canceling headphones, especially while out in public where there are many loud noises can help calm and ease anxiety, and help your child cope better with their surroundings.
+Another way that they can be helped with calming down their anxiety, is by using a low dose of CBD oil from businesses like Gold Bee to bring down the effects of a heightened stress level.
+This must first be discussed with their doctor to make sure they are able to take this.

 Be Prepared with an Extra Pair of Sunglasses